Skip to main content

 The consular jurisdiction of the Consulate General of the Republic of Slovenia in Cleveland comprises ten states: Ohio, Wisconsin, Illinois, Michigan, Pennsylvania, Minnesota, Missouri, Indiana, Iowa and Colorado.
 The consular district thus covers more than 664,000 square miles or 1,720,000 kilometers and more than 75 million inhabitants (as of 2010 Census).

-The Consulate General of the Republic of Slovenia in Cleveland is the only professional diplomatic/consular representation in the city of Cleveland and in the entire state of Ohio.
+The Consulate General of the Republic of Slovenia in Cleveland is one of two professional diplomatic representations in the entire state of Ohio and the only one in the city of Cleveland.

 The establishment of diplomatic relations between the Republic of Slovenia and the United States (August 11, 1992) was accompanied by the opening of embassies in Washington and Ljubljana.
 The two countries set the basis for dialogue at all levels.
 The Embassy of the Republic of Slovenia in Washington was officially opened on August 21, 1992.